Web search

 Quick start

-Pick a provider and get an API key.
-See the provider pages below for sign-up links.
+Pick a provider and complete any required setup.
+Some providers are key-free, while others use API keys.
+See the provider pages below for details.

 Configure

-Terminal window openclaw configure --section webThis stores the key and sets the provider.
-You can also set an env var (e.g.
+Terminal window openclaw configure --section webThis stores the provider and any needed credential.
+You can also set an env var (for example

 The agent can now call